Evergreen Cemetery Association|

 Thank you for your support.

-The 2016 annual membership meeting of the Evergreen Cemetery Association was held at 2:00 pm on Monday, July 18, 2016 in the small conference room at the Brainerd Public Library.
-In attendance were the following members of the Board of Trustees: President John Boeder, Vice-president Duane Blanck, Secretary John Van Essen, Treasurer Gary Bluth, Denise Blackwell-Kraft, Conrad Bye, Fred Casey and Tom Fitzpatrick.
-Also attending were Executive Director Karen Lentz and Marc Halverson, owner of Brainerd Floral.
+The 2017 annual membership meeting of the Evergreen Cemetery Association was held at 2:30 pm on Monday, July 17, 2017 in the large conference room at the Brainerd Public Library.
+In attendance were the following members of the Board of Trustees: President John Boeder, Vice-president Duane Blanck, Secretary John Van Essen, Treasurer Gary Bluth, Denise Blackwell-Kraft, Fred Casey, Tom Fitzpatrick and Susan Koering.
+Also attending were Executive Director Karen Lentz, Office Assistant Lynn Pribbenow, Lot Owner Judy Brown and Marc Halverson, owner of Brainerd Floral.

 |Copyright © Evergreen Cemetery Association | Directory of the Dead | Contact Us||Last Updated:|